 When Is the Best Time

 Get to know the ultimate time, which tours you should not miss in the area, where to stay, and how to get there.
-Scroll down to see all the amazing pictures - all taken by my husband and me.
+Scroll down to see all the fantastic pictures - all taken by us.

-The best time for birdwatching in Mindo is during the rainy season.
-The very best months are December to April while the birds are more abundant (migratory birds) and active.
-Due to the high food supply birds start mating and nesting.
+The best time for birding in Mindo is during the rainy season.
+The best months are December to April, while the birds are more abundant (migratory birds) and active.
+Due to the high food supply, birds start mating and nesting.

 Due to the proximity to the equator, the sunrise and sunset don’t change much.
 It’s always roughly around 6 in the morning and evening.
-Nights temperatures are around 15°C/59°F and below.
-Day temperatures are on average around 20°C/ 68°F and can climb up to 25°C. There is high humidity throughout the year.
+Night temperatures are around 15°C/59°F and below due to the high elevation.
+Day temperatures are, on average, about 20°C/ 68°F and can climb up to 25°C. There is high humidity throughout the year.

-Mindo is a popular weekend escape for people from busy Quito.
+Mindo is a popular weekend escape for people from vibrant Quito.
 Avoid weekends and public holidays like Carnival and Easter.
-The rest of the time, it's peaceful and quiet here.
+The rest of the time, it isn't too busy here.

 Best Months to Visit